 With every step the little girl took toward the man she adored more than anyone else, the room seemed to fade.

 Alex woke with a start.
 Someone was calling her name.

 A maid was knocking on the door of the girl named Alex's room.

-The girl sat bolt upright in her bed, startled by the noise.
+The red-haired girl sat bolt upright in her bed, startled by the noise.
 She rubbed her eyes before stretching her arms and yawning loudly.

 She looked out her window through half-closed eyelids and noticed that it was still pretty early in the morning, far earlier than she was used to waking up.
-Although she was a bit annoyed about being woken up so early, the view was pretty, she was amazed that she normally managed to sleep through the noise the birds outside were making.
+Although she was a bit annoyed about being woken up so early, the view was pretty, and she was amazed that she normally managed to sleep through the noise the birds outside were making.

-"What's going on?" she asked groggily, wanting to know what possible reason her parents had to have her woken up so early.
+"What's going on?" she asked groggily, wanting to know what possible reason her parents had to have her woken up this early.
 It had to be six in the morning!
 Alex didn't usually get up until at least nine.

 "Al-alright," Alex said, stifling another yawn, "Thank you, you're dismissed."

 "His Grace has also requested that you wear clothes appropriate for guests, as the Fon Master is with them."